appsody/website/content/docs/stacks/build-and-test.md

 The instructions below will reference the "base directory", which will be the directory containing the clone or copy of the appsody/stacks git repository.

-Once you have created or updated a stack, use scripts in the `ci/` directory to build stack images and templates, and to generate an appsody repository index you can use for local testing.
+Once you have created or updated a stack, use scripts in the `ci/` directory or use ```appsody stack package``` to build stack images and templates, and to generate an appsody repository index you can use for local testing.
 The script `./ci/build.sh` combines several operations (lint, prefetch, package, test) for the specified stack.
 If you would like to learn more about the process for building, testing and releasing a stack, please see [Appsody Stacks Release Process](https://github.com/appsody/stacks/blob/master/RELEASE.md#appsody-stacks-release-process---technical-overview).

 ## Building a stack locally using build scripts

-From the base directory:
+From the root directory of the desired stack:

-1. Run the build script and specify the desired stack as a parameter, for example:
-    ```
-    ./ci/build.sh . incubator/nodejs-express
-    ```
-    **Note:** If a stack is not specified, all stacks in all repositories will be built.
+1. Running ```appsody stack package``` will build your stack, create an index and add it to a repository automatically.

 2. A generated repository based on the stacks built will be added to the repository list.
-Run ```appsody repo list``` to see this repository named `<repo>-index-local`
+Run ```appsody repo list``` to see this repository named `dev-local`

-3. Check the built stack has been added in that repository by running `appsody list <repo>-index-local`.
+3. Check the built stack has been added in that repository by running `appsody list dev-local`.
 Here is an example of the output you should get:
     ```
     REPO            	    ID            	VERSION  	TEMPLATES        	DESCRIPTION
-    incubator-index-local	nodejs-express	0.2.5    	*simple, skaffold	Express web framework for Node.js
+    dev-local	            nodejs-express	0.2.5    	*simple, skaffold	Express web framework for Node.js
     ```

 4. Set an environment variable to use locally created images: